aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to TSV or Online App" h2="Export DOCM to TSV via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to TSV</h2>

+The DOCM file format is a Microsoft Office Open XML format used by Microsoft Word.
+It is a combination of the DOCX and XML file formats, and is used to store documents that contain macros.
+It is not a widely used format, and is not supported by many applications.
+Therefore, it is often necessary to convert DOCM files to other formats, such as TSV.

- You can include DOCM to TSV conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to TSV.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>How Aspose.Total Helps for DOCM to TSV Conversion</h2>

+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOCM to TSV.
+By using Aspose.Words for C++, you can export DOCM to HTML.
+After that, by using Aspose.Cells for C++, you can convert HTML to TSV.
+Both APIs come under Aspose.Total for C++ package, which makes it easy to include DOCM to TSV conversion feature within your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}